/

 For example, if information is currently complex to locate but could be easily tracked and found in a CRM system, it would make the employee more content and productive.

-Or, there are recurring processes that would flow much better with automated task assignments.
+Or there are recurring processes that would flow much more smoothly with automated task assignments.

-In the B2C world, according to Norton, “convincing consumers to engage in the kinds of labor that will lead them to value products more highly, especially given their general aversion to such pursuits” is a marketing challenge.
+According to Norton, in the B2C world, “convincing consumers to engage in the kinds of labor that will lead them to value products more highly, especially given their general aversion to such pursuits,” is a marketing challenge.

 Because internal employees are more accessible than external consumers, getting end-users to engage in the assembly process is less challenging.

-Many employees will jump at the chance to air their pains and suggest what processes and features will alleviate them.
+Many employees will jump at the chance to air their grievances and suggest which processes and features would alleviate them and make CRM more valuable.

-The IKEA Effect, a.k.a. “pride of authorship,” is crucial to a successful CRM planning and selection process.
+The IKEA Effect, also known as ‘pride of authorship,’ is crucial to a successful CRM planning and selection process.
 This can extend to any enterprise technology in which end-users have a stake.

-At CRM Switch, we have helped many medium-sized and enterprise companies determine which employees or groups of employees to be involved in the CRM strategy, planning and requirements-gathering process.
+At CRM Switch, we have helped many medium-sized and enterprise companies determine which employees or employee groups to involve in the CRM strategy, planning, and requirements-gathering process.